apollographql/apollo-link-rest/designs/initial.md

 ### Arguments

 - route: path to rest endpoint.
 This could be a path or a full url.
 If a path, add to the endpoint given on link creation or from the context
-- provides: a map of variables to url params
+- params: a map of variables to url params
 - method: the HTTP method to send the request via (i.e GET, PUT, POST)
 - type: The GraphQL type this will return